 The study suggests that if one believes that a certain remedy will help him/her in getting over his/her ex, then there’s a good chance that it will.

 3. Try not to look pictures of your ex or other sentimental reminders

 Looking at pictures of your ex and visiting places you usually hang out together can create dopamine-related cravings, making it harder for you to get over him/her.

 If these suggestions don’t help, you can also try hypnotherapy.
 Hypnosis is a powerful way of overcoming a breakup and gaining back your confidence.
-In my practice, I have helped men and women who had difficult times with their partner and those who are suffering from rejection or unrequited love.
+In my practice, I help men and women who have difficult times with their partner.
+I also help those who are suffering from rejection or unrequited love.

 Breakups are hard to deal with but know that even at this most difficult time, you can get over it.
 Trust your brain and trust yourself.

 Published by Hypnosis in London on 28 August 2017, written by Malminder Gill.